Bernardtrnp/XOne-Connect/README.md

 ## Features 🌟

 - **Menfess (Confess) Feature**:
   Share your thoughts, feelings, or secrets anonymously.
-Simply send a message, and Xone Connect will forward it without revealing your identity! 🤫💬
+Simply send a message, and XOne Connect will forward it without revealing your identity! 🤫💬

 - **Privacy First**:
   Your messages are forwarded securely and confidentially, ensuring your privacy is maintained. 🛡️🔒